 ALQU – Algorithms for quantum computer development in hardware-software codesign

-We are developing customised compilation strategies for the DLR QCI’s quantum computers and customised quantum algorithms for difficult, industry-relevant computational problems.
+We develop customised compilation strategies for the quantum computers of the DLR Quantum Computing Initiative and customised quantum algorithms for difficult, industry-relevant computing problems.

 Motivation